liferay/liferay-docs/devGuide/en/chapters/12-marketplace.markdown

 - Submitting a new app
 - Changing details of an app (for example, changing the description or the screenshots)
-- Adding a new variation (set of files) to an existing app, in order to support more Liferay releases
+- Adding a new package (set of files) to an existing app, in order to support more Liferay releases
 - Adding a new version of an existing app

 While your submitted change is under review, you can view the status of your change by visiting *Home* &rarr; *App Manager* &rarr; *Apps*.
 You can also cancel your submission by clicking *Cancel Submission* on the *Preview* screen for each app.